yarnpkg/website/en/docs/cli/bin.md

 layout: guide
 ---

+{% include vars.html %}

 Displays the location of the yarn `bin` folder.

 ##### `yarn bin` <a class="toc" id="toc-yarn-bin" href="#toc-yarn-bin"></a>

 `yarn bin` will print the folder where yarn will install executable files for your package.
-An example of an executable may be a script that you have defined for your package that can be executed via [`yarn run`](./run).
+An example of an executable may be a script that you have defined for your package that can be executed via [`yarn run`]({{url_base}}/docs/cli/run).